-We believe that diversity, including gender diversity, is a very important factor which reflects in the Bank's performance and effectiveness.
-In this respect, the Gender diversity policy has been updated and approved by the Board of Administrators and the Bank set as target appointment of at least one feminine person within the management body.
+We believe that diversity, including gender diversity, is a very important factor, which reflects in the Bank's performance and effectiveness.
+In this respect, the Gender diversity policy has been updated and approved by the Board of Administrators and the Bank set as target appointment of at least one feminine person within the Board of Administrators/ Management Committee.